yasoob/intermediatePython/map_filter.rst

 a list and returning the result.
 For example, if you wanted to compute the product of a list of integers.

-So the normal way you might go about doing this task in python us using a basic for loop:
+So the normal way you might go about doing this task in python is using a basic for loop: